 If you aren’t among the subset of previously enlightened professionals then you may find the latest obesity research headlines shocking.
 The news that overeating doesn’t cause obesity confronts many deeply held beliefs about dieting and weight loss.

 First, it’s important to understand the limitations of the research behind the headline.
-The paper published in the American Journal of Clinical Nutrition (Ludwig, et al., 2021) consists of a review of the energy balance model (EBM) of obesity along with the author’s proposal of an alternative explanation which they propose as the carbohydrate-insulin model (CIM).
+The paper published in the American Journal of Clinical Nutrition (Ludwig, et al., 2021) consists of a review of the energy balance model (EBM) of obesity along with the author’s proposal of an alternative explanation – the carbohydrate-insulin model (CIM).
 It includes no original research.
-Rather, the paper outlines limitations of the EBM models and sets up hypotheses arising from the CIM model they propose.
+Rather, the paper outlines limitations of the EBM models and sets up hypotheses arising from the CIM model.
 Therefore, the conclusions are primarily the opinions of the authors.

 The debate behind this paper is well known within the weight loss industry, and the lead authors are well known for their work promoting their alternative carbohydrate-insulin model.
 You likely know this model too as it’s the basis for the popular “keto” and other low carb (carbohydrate) diets.

-However, the alternative carbohydrate-insulin model is only a proposed alternative explanation and not settled science.
-In fact, there is research disputing as well as refining this model as well as on-going research on other models of weight.
-The authors not only acknowledge this but propose nine testable hypotheses as well as noting criticisms of the proposed replacement model.
+However, the alternative carbohydrate-insulin model is only one proposed alternative explanation and not settled science.
+In fact, there is research disputing, as well as refining, this model as well and on-going research on multiple other models of weight.
+The authors acknowledge this putting forth nine testable hypotheses and noting criticisms of their model.

 A criticism not noted in the paper is that our understanding of insulin response has radically changed in recent years.
 Protein is now known to trigger insulin response when it was thought not to in the near past.
 And wearable blood sugar monitors are revealing that insulin response is highly individual, and often not what was predicted.
 Other factors including air pollution and stress are now known to trigger insulin response.
-Therefore, ideas you may have about low carb dieting may be outdated or ineffective.
+Therefore, many of the ideas that people have about low carb dieting may be outdated or ineffective.

 Another theory not discussed in the paper has to do with the ratio of Omega 3 to Omega 6 fat in our diet.
 Our modern food system provides an excess of Omega 6 fats which has been a long standing concern.
 Now new research shows the previously unknown value of stored fat in providing a source of Omega 3 affecting such things as fertility, cognitive ability, and our weight.
 According to this “alternative to the alternative” model, we will continue to gain weight and experience an inability to lose weight so long as the ratio of fat in our diet, and reflected in our body fat, is not in balance.